Ernest Miller

-Career

-Early career
+Early life

-Miller graduated from Gordon High School in Decatur, Georgia, playing on the football team as a linebacker.
+Born in Atlanta, Miller graduated from Gordon High School in Decatur, Georgia, playing on the football team as a linebacker.
 He then went to Savannah State University in Savannah, Georgia studying electrical engineering and playing football as an All-American linebacker.
-He started a career as a karate tournament competitor, winning the world championship three times, and once the ISKA kickboxing championship.
-He was brought to professional wrestling after being asked by WCW executive Eric Bischoff.
-Miller was by then a karate instructor and was teaching Bischoff's son Garett, when Bischoff asked him to become a professional wrestler.
+He was drafted by the Winnipeg Blue Bombers of the CFL, but ultimately didn't play any games.